maankoe/undoable/README.md

 ```

 The `@undoable(*member_names)` decorator defines the list of member variables to be recorded
-* as they are edited in a decorated method, or
+* as their values are changed in a decorated method, or
 * as their values are changed in a decorated class.

 This decorator takes as input the names of variables to record.